KishorMesh/Generic-Batch-Processor/README.md

 2. Update the task status to coordinator

 ## Current Samples
-**[Fault Tolerant Concurrent application for Batch Processing](/Concurrent-Application/)** - Demostrates how to execute multiple tasks concurrently as well as paralley in Akka.NET.
+**[Fault Tolerant Concurrent application for Batch Processing](/Concurrent-Application/)** - Demonstrates how to execute multiple tasks concurrently as well as paralley in Akka.NET.

-**[Fault Tolerant Remote application for Batch Processing](/Remote-Application/)** - Demostrates how remotely perform multple tasks concurrently as well as parallely in Akka.NET.
+**[Fault Tolerant Remote application for Batch Processing](/Remote-Application/)** - Demonstrates how remotely perform multple tasks concurrently as well as parallely in Akka.NET.

-**[Fault Tolerant Distributed application for Batch Processing](/Distributed-Application/)** - Demostrates how multple tasks performed on distributed systems in Akka.NET.
+**[Fault Tolerant Distributed application for Batch Processing](/Distributed-Application/)** - Demonstrates how multiple  tasks performed on distributed systems in Akka.NET.

+**[Fault Tolerant Reactive application for Batch Processing](/Reactive-Application/)** - Demonstrates how multiple tasks performed on Reactive systems for distributed application in Akka.NET.

 ## Contributing